Edge States of Monolayer and Bilayer Graphene Nanoribbons: Edge States in BGNRs with SOC

+Now let us discuss BGNRs with and without SOC in this section.
+Owning to the fact that edge states are robust against edge-hopping modulation at low-energy excitations, we neglect the effect of edge-hopping modulation here.
+Intrinsic SOC in MG favors the opening of an energy gap\cite{Ralph}, which is very small.
+However, a significant energy gap can be opened and tuned in BG using an external bias field\cite{Eduardo,CASTRO}.
+In this section, we will study what happens for bias voltage BGNRs in the presence of SOC.
+Although the true intrinsic SOC effect in graphene is small, we would like to address the problem in an artificial model, with the expectation that the theoretical results in this section will be helpful in understanding the physics of few-layer hexagonal systems.

+The geometric structure of BGNRs is expressed in Fig. \ref{fig:one}(b).
+The Hamiltonian of BGNRs with SOC is studied as follows:

-In above equations, we have used the additional subscript $\sigma$ to denote the spin polarization of electrons $(\sigma =\uparrow, \downarrow)$ and $\delta$ the layer number $(\delta =1,2)$.
-The second and third terms in ${\hat{\mathcal{H}}}$ are the intrinsic and intralayer Rashba SOC.
-The fourth term describes n.n.n. interlayer Rashba SOC induced by a bias voltage $V_{B}$ across two layers of BG, the fifth and sixth terms describe the n.n. and n.n.n. hopping of interlayer\cite{DNShengBilayer}, and the last term is the electric potential yielded by the bias voltage $V_{B}$.
+where $\hat{\mathcal{H}}_{2\delta }$ is the Hamiltonian of two MGs without interlayer coupling and each MG is described by eq. (\ref {eq:two}) with an additional layer index $\delta (=1,2)$ to distinguish the creation/annihilation operators at different layers.
+Both intrinsic and intralayer Rashba SOCs are the same as described in the last section.
+The second term of the above Hamiltonian describes the n.n.n. interlayer Rashba SOC induced by a bias voltage $V_{B}$ across two layers of BGNRs since the effective potential gradient crossing two layers of BGNRs may be largely contributed by the bias voltage.
+The third and fourth terms give the n.n. and n.n.n. hoppings of interlayer\cite{DNShengBilayer} sites in typical Bernal stacking, respectively.
+The last term describes the potential difference due to the bias voltage $V_{B}$.